MacHu-GWU/pygitrepo-project/README.rst

 3. the ``Makefile`` will do the ``pyenv`` + ``pyenv-virtualenv`` setup for you, just make sure that you have  `HomeBrew <https://brew.sh/>`_ installed.

 AWS Command Line (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Use `AWS S3 <http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html>`_ to host your doc site is a good idea!
+Use `AWS S3 <http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html>`_ to host your doc site is a good idea! its cheap, stable, and easy to deploy.

-We need `awscli <https://aws.amazon.com/cli/>`_ to automate the deployment.
+We need `awscli <https://aws.amazon.com/cli/>`_ to automate the deployment, and you need to create an `IAM user <http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html>`_ and get API credential.

 1. Install `awscli <https://aws.amazon.com/cli/>`_, just ``pip install awscli``.
 2. `Configure your API token <http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html>`_, just ``aws configure`` and follow the instruction.